There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - Get up and get to the port with your permit for the earliest boats out that you can.
 It opens at 8, so get there early to make sure you have time to find other people that need a boat, too.

 - Let someone know that you’re there and then wait a bit.
-They’ll call your name, you’ll pay the 150 peso environmental fee, they’ll stamp your permit and then you find the guys organizing the boats and tell them you need x# of people to meet the maximum of six people per boat.
+They’ll call your name, you’ll pay the environmental fee, they’ll stamp your permit, and then you find the guys organizing the boats and tell them you need x# of people to meet the maximum of six people per boat (there are boats for up to eight people, too).

-- They can either find people or you can ask around yourself to speed up the process a bit.
+- They can either find people for you or you can ask around yourself to speed up the process a bit.
 This also helps lower the cost per person of the boat ride.

 - Once you get to the river, you will be given a helmet and an audio guide for the tour.
 You have to go in on one of the boats they provide, you can’t use your own, and they’ll send you in with the people you came on the main boat with.
 You’ll have to wait around a bit for a boat to be available.